RakhithJK/spyder-ide-spyder-wiki/Roadmap.md

     - Greatly improve debugging experience
 * Object Inspector
     - Add class and constructor docstrings to the shown info (if available).
     - Add search facilities
+    - Live render support for Markdown and ReStructuredText files
+* Source Code editor reorganization
+    - Support for autoindentation for more languages
+* Outline explorer
+    - Display Markdown and ReStructuredText headers

 ## Version 3.0 / July 2015
 ### Status: Early Stage of Development

 **New major features**:

-* IPython:
+* Global:
-    - Notebook plugin to run notebooks natively inside Spyder
-    - Drop support for version 1.0 and 2.0
+    - New restart option from within Spyder
-    - Pygments highlighting for the console
+    - Tab reordering for pane
+    - Floating panes now behave as independent windows
+* Editor:
     - Array builder
-* Editor:
-    - Code folding support
     - Emacs keybindings
+    - File search (ala sublime) ??
+    - Code folding support ??
-    - Markdown and Restructured text support
+    - Markdown and Restructured text support ??
-    - Array builder
 * Additional support for PyQt5 (along with our current PySide/PyQt4 support)
+* Plugins:
+    - Plugin manager
+    - Custom Plugins for spyder are now be pip installable
+* New plugins:
+    - Autopep8 plugin
-* Conda Package Manager to install/uninstall packages included in Continuum repositories
+    - Conda Package Manager to install/uninstall packages included in Continuum repositories
+* Projects:
+    - New project model
+    - Project preferences
-* Interactive tutorial (similar to the IPython notebook one)
+* Interactive tutorial (similar to the IPython notebook one):
+    - Spyder exploration
+    - New features in Spyder version
 * Custom Layouts
     - Support for Matlab, RStudio and new defaults (horizontal/vertical layouts).
+    - Save as many named layouts as the user wants
     - New shortcuts
-    - Save as many named layouts as the user wants
-* History Log:
+* Preferences:
-    - Better support for IPython cells
+    - New shortcut entry model, plus shortcut finder
+    - Select the interface language
+    - Reset to factory defaults from within Spyder
 * Consoles:
     - Array builder
+* IPython:
+    - Drop support for version 1.0 and 2.0
+    - Pygments highlighting for the console
+    - Array builder
+    - Notebook plugin to run notebooks natively inside Spyder?
+* History Log:
+    - Better support for IPython cells?

 ----